arcade-framework/arcade-renext/README.md

 ### Abstract (of the paper)

-Assurance Case Development (ACD) is an emerging approach for demonstrating that a system is safe.
-A Safety Assurance Case (SAC) includes top-level claims for a property of a system (e.g., safety) and a structured argumentation that breaks down claims into supporting evidence.
-ACD is an effortful activity that relies on Project Management Information (PMI) and its associated traceability.
-It is challenging for developers to build SACs as they have to identify and gather the Safety Assurance Information (SAI) relevant to the argumentation and assess its consistency and completeness.
-However, regular PMI and SAI are likely managed separately.
-In this context, we designed the AssuRance CAse DEvelopment (ARCADE) framework to support the automated extraction and analysis of SAI from project management tools and the automated generation of SAC arguments.
-The main novelty of ARCADE is enabling the management of SAI together with PMI inside the regular management tools.
-Thus, ARCADE retrieves the combined information, performs consistency/completeness analysis, and generates SAC fragments.
-In this work, we present the design of ARCADE and its current implementation.
+Assurance Case Development is an emerging approach for demonstrating that a system is safe.
+An assurance case includes top-level claims for a property of a system (e.g., safety) and a structured argumentation that breaks down claims into supporting evidence.
+Its production is an effortful activity that relies on project information and its associated traceability.
+It is challenging for developers to build assurance cases as they have to identify and gather the project information relevant to the argumentation and assess its consistency and completeness.
+However, regular project information (e.g. requirements, design, rationale) and assurance-related information (e.g. hazard, causes, mitigation strategies) are likely managed separately.
+In this context, we designed the ARCADE framework to support the integration of assurance information together with regular information inside project management tools, and to perform automated consistency/completeness analysis and generation of assurance cases.
+Thus, our approach promotes early and continuous review of traceability information needed to produce assurance cases, while automating their construction.
+In this work, we present the design of the framework and its current implementation.

 ### Supplementary material